liplum/ChatIsland/README.md

 The system is currently designed to be used with HTPPS.
 Without HTPPS, it's vulnerable to be attacked by man-in-the-middle attacks.

+Instant messaging is built on the top of websocket in real time.

 ## User and Authentication

 Chat Island uses public and private key authentication.